DataDog/documentation/content/en/security/cloud_security_management/setup/agentless_scanning/terraform.md

 1. Follow the setup instructions for adding [AWS cloud accounts][3] to Cloud Security Management.
 1. On the [Cloud Security Management Setup][1] page, click **Cloud accounts > AWS**.
-1. Click the **Edit scanning** button for the AWS account where you intend to deploy the Agentless scanner.
+1. Click the **Edit scanning** button for the AWS account where you want to deploy the Agentless scanner.
 1. **Enable Resource Scanning** should already be enabled.
 Enable scanning for the cloud resources you want to monitor in the **Agentless scanning** section.
 1. Follow the instructions for [Terraform][4] setup.
 1. Make sure the template runs successfully, then click **Done** to begin scanning.